 In the long-debate among credit unions and their bank and thrift rivals, the latter institutions often complain that credit unions have an unfair advantage.
 Their position is that credit unions are increasing their percentage of market share from the consumer, specifically core deposits.
 But the facts don’t bear that out.
 In fact, the Government Accounting Office (GAO) recently released a study documenting that credit unions have not hurt banks’ and thrifts’ ability to make money.

 The GAO study found that banks’ and thrifts’ net income increased an average of 7% annually over the last decade, while credit unions’ net income was up just 3% in the same timeframe.

 CUNA noted that bankers’ return on average assets has increased since 1993 to 1.27%, thrifts are at 0.96% and credit unions have remained relatively flat at 0.81%.

 Let’s face it.
 Credit unions continue to be under pressure and fee-based products and services can add value to the institution’s economic viability.
 And according to these numbers, the credit union industry is anything but a competitive threat in the financial institutions arena.
 For many credit unions, it’s just the opposite in fact.

-Behind the numbers We’ve said it before and it bears repeating--ancillary products and services can help bridge the gap needed to offset the narrowing margin in net interest income.
+We’ve said it before and it bears repeating--ancillary products and services can help bridge the gap needed to offset the narrowing margin in net interest income.
 Fee based products are also a predictable revenue stream that credit unions can count on, especially in the current environment.

 All financial institutions have suffered a net loss in interest income over the past 20-plus years.
 Statistics show that in the mid-eighties interest income represented 75% of revenue while non-interest income took up the remaining 25%.
 That ratio has changed dramatically.
 Today non-interest income represents well over 40% of operating revenue, primarily represented by fee income.